michbuett/vim-keys/README.md

 `[Shift]+[<Arrow>]` does nothing but moving the cursor

+The command `SUDOwrite` forces saving files that require root permission

 The window commands are remapped:
 - `[<leader>][w][s]` Creates a new horizontal split
 - `[<leader>][w][v]` Creates a new vertical split